-Economic and social development is a major topic of discussion in courses across the social sciences, particularly those focused on Latin America.
-Many scholars and instructors have tried to pinpoint, explain, and define the problem of underdevelopment in Latin America.
-New ideas have led to new strategies that have, by and large, failed to reduce income disparity and relieve poverty in the region.
-Why Latin American Nations Fail brings together leading Latin Americanists from several disciplines to address how and why contemporary development strategies have failed to promote long-term sustainable growth with improved well-being throughout the region.
-Given the dramatic political turns in contemporary Latin America, this book offers a much-needed explanation and analysis of the factors that must be considered in making sense of development today.
+The question of development is a major topic in courses across the social sciences and history, particularly those focused on Latin America.
+Many scholars and instructors have tried to pinpoint, explain, and define the problem of underdevelopment in the region.
+With new ideas have come new strategies that by and large have failed to explain or reduce income disparity and relieve poverty in the region.
+Why Latin American Nations Fail brings together leading Latin Americanists from several disciplines to address the topic of how and why contemporary development strategies have failed to curb rampant poverty and underdevelopment throughout the region.
+Given the dramatic political turns in contemporary Latin America, this book offers a much-needed explanation and analysis of the factors that are key to making sense of development today.

 Matías Vernengo is Professor of Economics at Bucknell University.
-Previously he taught at the Federal University of Rio de Janeiro, Kalamazoo College, and the University of Utah.
+He previously taught at the Federal University of Rio de Janeiro, Kalamazoo College, and the University of Utah.
 He was Senior Research Manager at the Central Bank of Argentina and external consultant to several United Nations organizations.

 Esteban Pérez Caldentey is Chief of the Financing for Development Unit at the Economic Commission for Latin America and the Caribbean in Santiago, Chile.
 He teaches a course on alternative economic models with applications to Latin America at the University of Santiago de Chile.

 “Drawing on a range of exciting economists like Kaldor, Kalecki, and Prebisch, this volume constitutes a refreshing alternative to Why Nations Fail and provides a rich policy and research agenda for Latin America.
 Economic development does not depend on property rights but on building effective states and managing aggregate demand over the long run.”—Diego Sánchez-Ancochea, coauthor of The Quest for Universal Social Policy in the South: Actors, Ideas, and Architectures